Find out of you can keep your bank account if you go bankrupt Give us a call (0800 044 3194) or complete the form below

-Can you have a Bank Account if you are Bankrupt?
+Can you have a Bank Account while you are Bankrupt?

 Can you use your Partner’s Bank Account while you are Bankrupt?

-You do not need to have a bank account in your own name while you are bankrupt.
-There is nothing to stop you using someone else’s account if they are happy for you to do this.
+You do not need a bank account in your own name while you are bankrupt.
+There is nothing to stop you using your partner’s account if they are happy for you to do this.

 It is possible to have your wages and other sources of income paid into another person’s account.
-It is also easy to set up any regular payments you need to maintain.
+The account holder can also set up direct debits on your behalf to ensure any regular payments are maintained.

-Once your Bankruptcy is over there is nothing to stop you applying for a new bank account.
-You could apply for a basic account with virtually any bank.
+There is nothing to stop you applying for a new bank account after you are discharged.
+At this time you can apply for a basic account with virtually any bank.

-Before you can apply for a standard current account you will need to wait until your credit rating starts to improve.
-This may take a number of months or even years.
+Before you can apply for a standard current account you will normally need to wait until the record of your bankruptcy has come off your credit file.